-The most important symptoms to watch out for are fever, cough and shortness of breath.
+The most important symptoms to watch out for are fever, cough, shortness of breath and since 18th May 2020, a loss or change to your sense of taste or smell.
 If you have cold or flu symptoms that appear to be getting worse rather than better over time, this could be another sign of the virus.
 Fatigue and body-aches can also be symptoms of normal seasonal flu as well as coronavirus.
 If you’re experiencing itchy eyes, a stuffy nose and sneezing, don’t worry - these are generally symptoms of normal allergies.

 If you suspect you have coronavirus, use the online NHS 111 service.

 If you experience any of these severe symptoms of coronavirus, contact emergency services immediately:

 Bearing the most common symptoms in mind, it’s helpful to think calmly about what you would want around the house if you had a cold - lots of tissues, chicken soup, hydrating drinks.